What is AI4YOUTH Canada?

 Western Canada High School

-Claire is currently a Grade 12 student at Western Canada High School, Calgary, Alberta.
+Claire is a recent graduate from Western Canada High School and is now studying Mechanical Engineering at Stanford Univeristy.
 Fascinated by robots since elementary school, Claire has been involved in the FIRST Robotics program as a team captain, programmer, and mentored a youth robotics team.
 By applying her knowledge, creativity, and problem solving abilities, she hopes to inspire many to think radically about making the world a better place with technology.
 Combining her experience as a national level rhythmic gymnast, she innovated a carpet lifting machine that solved a labor problem for her club.
 Recognizing the imperative need for AI learning and as a representative for the CBE Student Advisory Council, she proposed to integrate AI fundamental courses into high school curriculums.
 After starting her school AI club, she worked further with like-minded individuals and founded AI4Youth Canada to empower youth across the nation to proactively become change-makers in our AI-integrated world.

 Western Canada High School